 - Is on an optimal medication regimen

-- Has sufficient medication to last at least until follow-up appointment
+- Has sufficient medication to last at least until the follow-up appointment

 - Ensuring an integrated treatment approach is maintained for clients with co-occurring disorders